atlanticaccent/price-of-command-officers/README.md

 #### Option 1: If starting a brand-new project

 - [ ] Change the package from the template default.
-In IntelliJ, open up `ExampleEveryFrameScript`, right-click on the first line in the file (`package com.example;`) and go to `Refactor - Rename`.
-From there, you may rename `com.example` to anything lowercase you like (e.g. "wisp.perseanchronicles").
+In IntelliJ, open up `ExampleEveryFrameScript`, right-click on the first line in the file (`package com.price_of_command;`) and go to `Refactor - Rename`.
+From there, you may rename `com.price_of_command` to anything lowercase you like (e.g. "wisp.perseanchronicles").
 If it pops up a refactoring preview, keep everything selected and click `Do Refactor`.
   - You will put any new code you write into the `src/com/example` directory (or `src/wisp/perseanchronicles` or whatever you named it in the previous step).
 - Any other assets, such as `graphics` or `data`, can go directly into the top-level folder (next to, but not inside, `src`).